ilyachase/ilyachase/README.md

 After that, I started working as a full-time remote PHP-developer at Realforce.
 Here I've learned more deeply the beauty of Symfony, and now I actually use it in every side-project.
+Also, worked more closely with Elasticsearch and liked it a lot.

 Overall, I would say that I love modern frameworks and clean coding, but I'm not afraid of difficult tasks related to old and big legacy projects.